yyc12345/vtobjplugin/README.md

 * Support Blender and 3ds Max's repostion script for placing object (Place each object with the correct status in 3d software when you omit world matrix)
 * Better right-hand left-hand coordinate system conversion.
 (From fliping Z axis to swaping YZ axis.
 This is more suit for Blender and 3ds Max 3d system)
 * More material export options
-* Comparing with vt2obj, it support Virtools 3.5.
+* Comparing with vt2obj, it support more Virtools versions.
 It is convenient for Ballance object operation.
 * Support *one file per object*.
 It is convenient for exporting object component.

 ### Shortcomings